Santa Fe Snowfall Totals & Accumulation Averages

 How Many Snowstorms Santa Fe Gets

-Snowstorms of over five inches a day normally occur once or twice a year.
+Snowstorms of over five inches a day occur about once a year.
 But major blizzards that dump ten inches or more in one day are rare events that happen only once a decade.

 How Much Snow Normally Accumulates in Santa Fe

-For about ten winter days, Santa Fe has at least an inch of snow on the ground.
+For about nine days a year, Santa Fe has at least an inch of snow on the ground.

 Snow mostly accumulates during January.
 Typically, on one or two days in January, the snow covering Santa Fe amounts to ten or more inches deep.